 1. Architecture

 Each paying customer receives a dedicated application instance and a dedicated PostgreSQL database.
 Customer data does not share a database with other tenants.
 Instances run as containers on our infrastructure behind a reverse proxy that enforces HTTPS.
+Each tenant runs on its own isolated network segment, so a tenant instance cannot reach another tenant’s instance or our control plane over the network.

 Data flows between Vectis and the third-party systems you connect (PSA, RMM, backup, billing) happen either on a scheduled sync (reading) or on an action you explicitly authorise (writing).
 Every write-back is recorded in an append-only audit log with the originating user, rule, payload, and response.